DanielGaull/cortex/README.md

 The type name to refer to a struct is the struct name itself (or path if it is in a module).

 ### Modules
+Modules are a way to package types and functions (or even other modules) under a shared namespace.
+Items in modules require paths to access them.
+Here's an example of a module:

+    module time { // Convention is to use camelCase module names struct Time {
+            hour: number;
+            minute: number;
+            second: number;
+        }

+        fn addTimes(t1: Time, t2: Time): Time {
+            Time {
+                hour: t1.hour + t2.hour,
+                minute: t1.minute + t2.minute,
+                second: t1.second + t2.second,
+            }
+        }
+    }

+    // From outside, we use the module like this: let time = time::Time {
+        hour: 1,
+        minute: 0,
+        second: 0,
+    };
+    let doubled = time::addTimes(time, time);

+Modules can be constructed and injected from outside of the interpreter, which is the most common way to interface your Cortex code with Rust code.
+However, you can use the syntax above to create modules in Cortex code itself.

 ## Crate Documentation